gbif-norway/bdq-multirecord-agent/README.md

 All local development should be done in Docker containers.

+### Architecture & Technology Stack

-- **Google Apps Script**: Polls Gmail inbox and forwards emails to this service, as well as providing an "endpoint" for email replies.
-Code for this is in this repo, in google-apps-scripts/
+- **Google Apps Script**: Polls Gmail inbox and forwards emails to this service, and provides an endpoint for sending email replies.
+Code is in `google-apps-scripts/`.
+One script handles forwarding to /email/incoming (no auth or HMAC for this), another (deployed as a Web app) is used to send replies.
+Expected email volume is very low (~3 per week), so quotas are not a concern.
-- **Google Cloud Run**: This FastAPI service, which processes datasets and runs BDQ tests for the entire dataset
+- **Google Cloud Run**: This app.
+Runs FastAPI service as a stateless HTTP app.
+Handles dataset processing and BDQ test execution for the entire dataset.
-- **Py4J Gateway**: Local JVM process with resident FilteredPush BDQ libraries, providing direct Java-Python integration
-  - Py4J gateway executes BDQ tests locally using direct method calls
+- **Py4J Gateway**: Local JVM process bdq-py4j-gateway (in the same Docker container) with resident FilteredPush BDQ libraries git submodules (geo_ref_qc, event_date_qc, sci_name_qc, rec_occur_qc), providing direct Java-Python integration.
+Py4J executes BDQ tests via direct Java method calls.
-  - Test mappings from official TDWG BDQ specification (via git submodule) for comprehensive BDQ test coverage
-  - Significantly faster than HTTP-based external API calls or subprocess approaches

-### Technology Stack

-- **Apps Script**: Polls Gmail, forwards new mail to Cloud Run.
-Separate Apps script deployed as a Web app sends email replies.
-- **Google Cloud Run**: (this app) Stateless HTTP service with Py4J gateway for inline BDQ test execution.
-- **Inline BDQ Libraries**: FilteredPush BDQ libraries (geo_ref_qc, event_date_qc, sci_name_qc, rec_occur_qc) run locally in the same container.
-- **bdqtestrunner**: Official FilteredPush testing framework integrated for standards compliance.
+- **bdqtestrunner**: Official FilteredPush testing framework

-### Apps Script Notes

-- The Apps Script must complete within 6 minutes.
-It only forwards messages, so it typically finishes in seconds.
-- Heavy processing (BDQ tests, file handling, reply composition) happens in Cloud Run, not Apps Script.
-- No HMAC or authentication is used in this sandbox test.
-- Expected email volume is very low (~3 per week), so quotas are not a concern.

-### Debugging

-- Send debugging messages to {DISCORD_WEBHOOK}
-  - Service sends Discord notifications for lifecycle events (startup/shutdown), unexpected GET probes to `/email/incoming`, uncaught exceptions, and persistent BDQ API failures after retries.

-### Reliability

-- All unhandled exceptions are captured by FastAPI exception handlers, logged with stack traces, and notified to Discord.

-## Setup

 ## API Endpoints